clunam/toayangfromme/README.md

 - JavaScript (DOM Manipulation, LocalStorage, Event Listeners)

 ## License
-This project is for personal use and made with love, for me ini teh buat ayangku satusatunya yang ganteng di alam semesta ❤️
+This project is for personal use and made with love, ini teh buat ayangku satusatunya yang ganteng di alam semesta ❤️

 ---